Tax Deductions for Landlord Responsibilities

 Because landlord responsibilities include fixing items in need of repair in a rental, repair expenses are usually a significant operating expense.
 A landlord can receive the full deduction for the repair during the tax year it was made if it:

-- Does not materially add value to the rental property
+- Does not materially add value or usefulness to the rental property

-- Does not substantially prolong the life of the rental property or make it more useful.
+- Does not substantially prolong the useful life of the rental property

 Improvements

-An improvement will add value, prolong the life of a property, or make it more useful than it was before the improvement.
 Unlike a repair, an improvement is ineligible for a full deduction in a single year.
 Instead, the cost of making the improvement to the residential rental property is usually depreciated over 27.5 years.
+For example, a new roof or landscaping capital improvements might allow taxpayers to write off the renovations over time.

 Transportation Expenses